tensorflow/tfjs/README.md

 ### Outputs

-This script would generate two files, one is model topology file, one is the weight collection file.
+This script would generate a collection of files, including model topology file, weight manifest file and weight files.
 In the above example, generated files are:
 * web_model.pb (model)
 * weights_manifest.json (weight manifest file)
 * group1-shard\*of\* (collection of weight files)

-You need to make the model, weight manifest and weight file collection are accessible through url.
+You need to have the model, weight manifest and weight files accessible through url.
-And the manifest and weight files are in the same location.
+And the manifest and weight files should share the the same url path.
 For example:

 ```
   http://example.org/models/mobilenet/weights_manifest.json